octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

   </p>
 </NotificationBar>

-This definition is pretty hard to understand because very generic.
+This definition is pretty hard to understand because it is very generic.

 A smart contract is a **piece of code** stored inside the *blockchain*.
 It executes a set of pre-defined instructions (promises).
 Once deployed (stored), it becomes **immutable**.
 A smart contract is deployed using a **transaction**, so we embed spending conditions inside it, which are then **immutable**.
 We will go into more detail about this immutability in the [Tezos Basics module](/tezos-basics/introduction).